 E) What was the room number of the high roller’s suite in Las Vegas in which Charlie and Raymond stayed?

 F) What was the number of the US Interstate on which Charlie and Raymond got stuck behind an automobile accident?

-G) What are the last three digits of the waypoint name of this Rain Man cache?
+G) What are the last three digits of the GC Code of this Rain Man cache?

 H) What was the address on Oak Street of the Kmart in Cincinnati?